ClayBattle/Noogle/README.md

 ## Todo-list where to resume:
 1. Show parent folders in the suggestions?
+2. looking into how templates work
+3. more secure token storage
+4. restrict token perms (noogle shouldnt be able to delete. see add and remove scopes)
 * Ideally if I'm making an initiative related note I'll link it in its confluence document.
 Or maybe I'll end up prefering the google docs and drive org approach best.
 I really don't know.
 We will have to seee

-### other:
-2. looking into how templates work
-3. more secure token storage
-4. restrict token perms (noogle shouldnt be able to delete. see add and remove scopes)